h-tm/freezenova.github.io/SECURITY.md

 I relplace each short url with a longer version for each file

 I have started working on `index.html` of **soul essence adventure**, and all of its mentioned filenames.
+Oh no! how do I link to iframes?